-This Action Plan chapter should serve as a "to-do list" for City staff and officials.
-The Planning Board should conduct annual reviews of Plan Port Lavaca, focusing on this chapter.
-These reviews should be similar to the process of updating the capital improvements plan and budget - completed actions (or recommended actions that may no longer be relevant) should be removed, new actions should be added as needed, and the matrices should be updated.
+This Action Plan serves as a "to-do list" for City staff and officials.
+The City Council, working with the Planning Board and Comprehensive Plan Advisory Committee shall conduct periodic reviews of Plan Port Lavaca as necessary with an annual review being mandatory.
+These reviews should be part of the process, along with updating the budget and capital improvements.
+The matrices for completed actions and non-relevant actions should be updated and completed.